ISISNeutronMuon/SScanSS-2/docsrc/add_vectors.rst

 .. image:: images/add_vectors.png
    :scale: 80
-   :alt: Key-in Fiducials Window
+   :alt: Key-in fiducials window
    :align: center

-* Select the measurement point to apply strain component to.
+1. Select the measurement point to apply strain component to.
-* Select the detector that will measure the strain component.
+2. Select the detector that will measure the strain component.
-* Select strain component direction.
+3. Select strain component direction.
-* Click the Reverse direction checkbox to negate the vector if necessary.
+4. Click the Reverse direction checkbox to negate the vector if necessary.
-* Click **Add Measurement Vector** button.
+5. Click **Add Measurement Vector** button.

 Setting up multiple alignments
 ==============================